 Cancer Research UK co-funded a trial of bowel scope, a programme which could save thousands of lives a year when fully rolled out.
 Bowel scope is a one-off screening test which uses flexible sigmoidoscopy to examine the lower two-thirds of the bowel for adenomas or colorectal cancers.
 It has been recommended by the UK National Screening Committee.

 Bowel scope is being rolled out in England.
 By the end of 2019, everyone in England should be offered bowel scope when they turn 55, in addition to FIT screening at 60.
 Bowel scope should originally have reached everyone aged 55 by now, it is unlikely that all eligible people will be invited until 2020.
 We are disappointed with the slow roll out of this programme and we understand that endoscopy capacity is a limited factor.

 Through a pilot programme, some people were invited at age 60 in Scotland in 2014 and 2015.
 This is great news, but we would like to see commitment for bowel scope to be fully rolled out in Scotland, Wales and Northern Ireland, so that people across the UK can benefit from this breakthrough.

 There is considerable variation in participation levels in bowel screening across the country, and the UK average is only around 56%.
 We call on policymakers in all four nations to set an ambition to increase participation in the bowel screening programme.
-For example, screening programmes should aim to increase participation by at least 10% or set an overall ambition to reach 75% uptake.
+For example, screening programmes should aim to increase participation by setting an overall ambition to reach 75% uptake by 2020.